Robert Slade

 Robert Michael Slade, also known as Robert M. Slade and Rob Slade, is a Canadian information security consultant, researcher and instructor.
 He is the author of Robert Slade's Guide to Computer Viruses, Software Forensics, Dictionary of Information Security and co-author of Viruses Revealed.
 Slade is the author of thousands of technical book reviews, today published on the techbooks mailing list and in the RISKS Digest, and archived in his Internet Review Project.
 An expert on computer viruses and malware, he is also the Mr. Slade of "Mr. Slade's lists".

 Family and education

-Slade married Gloria J. Slade who edits much of his work and is the editor of Slade's book reviews.
+Slade married Gloria J. Slade (deceased December 22, 2021) who edited much of his work and was the editor of Slade's book reviews.
 He holds a bachelor's degree from the University of British Columbia, a master's in computer and information science education from the University of Oregon and a diploma in Christian studies from Regent College.